 Learning from worker agreements, this system must be reinforced by laws that protect and support the front-line role of workers, including with reliable retaliation protection, effective rules of procedure, and complete and enforceable judgments.
-The Raise the Floor Alliance in Chicago, in partnership with NESRI, has begun to explore this new vision of enforcement.
-(See Challenging the Business of Fear at https://www.nesri.org/programs/challenging-the-business-of-fear-in-illinois.)
+The Raise the Floor Alliance in Chicago, in partnership with Partners for Dignity & Rights, has begun to explore this new vision of enforcement.
+(See Challenging the Business of Fear at https://dignityandrights.org/resources/challenging-the-business-of-fear-ending-retaliation-enforcing-workers-rights/.)